aviaryan/learnxinyminutes-pdf/README.md

 ### Building

-* `genpdf.py` generates the all-in-one pdf .
-It is written in Python 3.
+1. Run `genpdf.py` (Python 3).
+It generates the all-in-one pdf and the parsed markdown files.
-* `_genpdf.sh` generates individual pdfs.
+2. Run `_genpdf.sh`.
+It generates the individual pdf-s.
 Note that this takes the generated files from Python script (in _temp directory) as the input.
+3. To update on GitHub, first create a new release from the web UI.
+Then run `upload-releases.py`.

-* Requires `pandoc` and `latex` installed.
+\* Requires `pandoc` and `latex` installed.